alijdens/chased/README.md

-# chased
+# Chased

-Game written in Javascript.
+Game written in Javascript as hobby.
+Used (or at least tried to) an Entity Component System (ECS) architecture.